wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 ```

 #### Building and running the Operator bundle image
 In order to release your Operator, you have to create an Operator bundle.
-This bundle is an image with metadata and manifests use by the Operator Lifecycle Manager (OLM), which takes care of every Operator deployed on Kubernetes.
+This bundle is an image with the metadata and manifests used by the Operator Lifecycle Manager (OLM), which takes care of every Operator deployed on Kubernetes.
 To create the bundle, enter:

 ```bash
 $ make bundle